GrapeCity/ComponentOne-ASPNET-MVC-Samples/ASPNETCore/HowTo/C1Finance/readme.txt

 portfolio items by name, symbol, value, etc.
 We also updates itemsSource of FlexChart at client side in this application, which allows users to move to required views of FlexChart.

+For net5.0, when do deploying, should change the Deployment mode from Framework dependent value to Self-Contained for success hosting.